Management console overview

 Computing Resource

-Bind and manage the compute engines used for data development in the Workspace, such as MaxCompute, Hologres, and AnalyticDB.
+Associate and manage the computing resources used for data development in the workspace, such as MaxCompute, Hologres, and AnalyticDB.

 Cluster Management

-Register and manage self-managed CDH/CDP and EMR clusters.
-Configure authentication files and account mappings.
-This is visible only for Workspaces that do not use the new Data Studio.
+Register and manage self-managed CDH, CDP, and EMR clusters, and configure authentication files and account mappings.
+This feature is visible only for workspaces that do not use the new version of Data Studio.

 Workspace Members and Roles

-View the permissions of predefined roles.
-You can customize new roles by configuring their functional permissions and role mappings for compute engines.
-You can also add or remove workspace members and assign them predefined or custom roles.
+View the permissions of predefined roles, or customize new roles and configure their functional permissions and role mappings for computing resources.
+You can also add members to or remove members from the workspace and assign them predefined or custom workspace-level roles.

-In the left-side navigation pane of the console, click Workspaces to view all Workspaces under the current tenant in a specific Region.
-You can manage the Workspaces you have joined or create new ones.
+In the left-side navigation pane of the console, click Workspace to view all workspaces under the current tenant in a specific region.
+You can manage the workspaces that you have joined or create new workspaces.

 Note

-A RAM user can view only the Workspaces they have joined.
-To allow a RAM user to view a Workspace, add the user as a workspace member.
+A RAM user can view only the workspaces that they have joined.
+To allow a RAM user to view a workspace, you must add the user as a workspace member.
 For more information, see Add members to a workspace.

 控制台